ankeesler/anwork/README.md

 - The #serializer methods should be #getSerializer so that the methods start with a verb.
 - There should probably be a #clear method on Persister to erase a context.
+- We should use Protocol Buffers for serialization of data.
+We just should.

 ### Infrastructure